 Mrs. Singh has served over a third of her career at Headquarters.
 She was Under Secretary looking after Nepal (1982-85), Director, Economic Co-ordination Unit (1992-95), attended the National Defence College at New Delhi (1995) and Joint Secretary at the Foreign Service Institute, New Delhi (1996-97).
 Subsequently she was Joint Secretary and then Additional Secretary responsible for West Europe and the EU in the Ministry of External Affairs, New Delhi (2004-07).

 Mrs. Singh completed her B.A.
 Honours in Economics in 1973 from Lady Shri Ram College, New Delhi and her M.A. in Economics in 1975 from the Delhi School of Economics.
 She is married to Shri Sanjay Singh.
 They have two daughters.

-Shri R. K. Mathur is Defence Secretary, Ministry of Defence.
+Shri R. K. Mathur is Defence Secretary, Government of India.

 Brig.
 Rumel Dahiya is Deputy Director General at the Institute for Defence Studies and Analyses.Click here for detailed profile.

 Dr. Meena Singh Roy is Research Fellow at the Institute for Defence Studies and Analyses.
 Click for detail profile